baydakovss/anti-ddos-aws-terragrunt/README.md

 infrastructure/live/example.com/
 ├── common.hcl
 └── profiles
-    └── sv
+    └── account01
         └── eu-central-1
 ```
-Actually, you can copy _template folder to achieve the same result.
+Actually, you can copy `_template` folder to achieve the same result.

 Terraform itself will determine, based on folder names, which AWS account to deploy to and in which region.
 Perhaps it's not the most elegant solution from an IaC perspective, but it's a deliberate choice made for the sake of simplicity for unexperienced with AWS sysadmin's/IT managers...